Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 When tying laces, there is a lot of “feeling” going on – your child needs to feel where and how the laces overlap, and “pull through” without really being able to see the fingers properly.

-Try some fun tactile perception activities with your child to boost this skill.
+Try some fun tactile perception activities with your child to help boost this skill.

 The stiffer laces make great "bunny ears", and were much easier for my daughter to handle than the floppy laces that came with her shoes.